danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 ScrollKit has some other views as well, for instance:

+@TabNavigator {
+   @Tab("ScrollViewHeader") {
-* ``ScrollViewHeader`` can be used in a regular `ScrollView` and stretches out when it's pulled down, then scrolls away together with the content.
+       Can be used in a regular `ScrollView` and stretches out when it's pulled down, then scrolls away together with the content.
+   }

+   @Tab("ScrollViewHeaderGradient") {
-* ``ScrollViewHeaderGradient`` is just a convenience that can be used to add a discrete gradient to the header.
+       A convenience that can be used to add a discrete gradient to the header.
+   }

+   @Tab("ScrollViewHeaderImage") {
+       Takes any image and adjusts it to be presented as a scroll view header.
+   }
+}